QR Code and 2D Code Generator

 A: You are using a QR Code reader that cannot parse the contents of QR Codes correctly.
 Many readers are especially weak at parsing vCards.
 Use a proper app from the QR Code Scanners list on this page.

-Q: Do you harvest the information I enter to this form?
+Q: Do you harvest the information I enter into this form?

 A: No, I don’t use the information you enter to this form in any means.
 After you create your 2D Code, the information is removed from my server.